Proposed relocation of the North Melbourne Football Club: Ballarat (2010-2014)

-Tasmania (2006-)
+Tasmania (2006-2023)

-Since 2006 there have been discussions around the possibility of an AFL assisted relocation to Tasmania.
-Tasmania had long been bidding for its own team, however the AFL had rejected the bids and offered relocation of a Melbourne team as an alternative.
-At the start of the 2006 season the Devils and the Australian Football League's North Melbourne Football Club began a partial alignment, allowing North Melbourne listed players to play for Tasmania when not selected in the seniors, and arrangement which lasted from 2006 until 2007.
-This was unpopular among local fans, harming the popularity of the club; and the season proved to be a disappointment on-field, with the Devils finishing ninth and missing the finals.
+From 2006 to 2023, there were discussions around the possibility of an AFL club relocating to Tasmania.

+Tasmania had been bidding for its own team since 1992, however the AFL had rejected their bids and offered the relocation of a struggling team from Melbourne as an alternative.
+At the start of the 2006 season, the Devils and the Australian Football League's North Melbourne Football Club began a partial alignment, allowing North Melbourne listed players to play for Tasmania when not selected in the seniors, an arrangement which lasted from 2006 until 2007.
+This was unpopular among local fans, harming the popularity of the club, and the season proved to be a disappointment on-field, with the Devils finishing ninth and missing the finals, ultimately going into recess at the end of 2008.

-Since 2012 the club began playing regular premiership fixtures in Tasmania.
+Since 2012, the club began playing regular premiership fixtures in Tasmania.
 North's popularity at Bellerive peaked in the 2015 AFL season and 2016 AFL season when it drew high attendances of between 16,000 and 18,000 to a few of its matches due primarily to its on field improvement.
-However post-COVID-19 pandemic and Tasmania's AFL bid, the club's home attendances dropped as low as 5,000 as its on-field performance continued to slide.
+However, following the COVID-19 pandemic and Tasmania's (ultimately successful) 2021 AFL bid, the club's home attendances dropped as low as 5,000 as its on-field performance continued to slide.

-In 2016, the AFL provided the club with first access to Tasmanian talent through the creation of the North Melbourne Tasmanian Academy the AFL Draft and the Tassie Kangaroos, Tasmania’s aligned AFLW club was created.
+In 2016, the AFL provided the club with first access to Tasmanian talent through the creation of the North Melbourne Tasmanian Academy and the AFL draft, while the North Melbourne-Tasmania Kangaroos, a Tasmanian-aligned AFLW club, was admitted to the competition.

-In 2017, North's women's team's name and guernsey for home games was rebranded the "Tassie Kangaroos" however the move widespread criticism from the cynical Tasmanian public that the club was more fly-in fly-out rather than committed to Tasmania long-term.
+In 2017, the North Melbourne women's team's name and guernsey for home games was rebranded the "Tassie Kangaroos", however the move widespread criticism from cynical Tasmanian fans that the club was more fly-in fly-out as opposed to being committed to Tasmania long-term.

-In 2019, due to the continuing dwindling of the Tasmanian player base the club was criticised for failing to foster local talent at the grassroots.
+In 2019, due to the continuing decline of the Tasmanian player base, the club was criticised for failing to foster local talent at the grassroots.

-In 2020 Caroline Wilson stated that "within the AFL there’s a view that Tasmania should not be off the table despite the fact that it seems like an indulgence at the moment, and that North Melbourne should go to Tasmania".
+In 2020, Caroline Wilson stated that "within the AFL there’s a view that Tasmania should not be off the table despite the fact that it seems like an indulgence at the moment, and that North Melbourne should go to Tasmania".